coderamen666/srd-v3.5-md/spells/spells-t-z.md

 racial tongue or a regional dialect.
-The subject can speak only one language at a time, although it may be able to understand several languages. *Tongues* does not enable the subject to speak with creatures who don't speak.
+The subject can speak only one language at a time, although it may be able to understand several languages. *Tongues* does not enable the subject to speak with creatures who don’t speak.
 The subject can make itself understood as far as its voice carries.
 This spell does not predispose any creature addressed toward the subject in any way.